I am a Ph.D. student at KAIST

 Innovator

-Award, 2020 (Top 5 in
+Award, 2020 (1 of 5 Recipients in the

 College of Engineering) Recipient, National Science &